17 Best Nuts for Protein (+ Best Seeds for a Boost)

 While not as rich in protein as the aforementioned high protein nuts and seeds, they still possess 2g of protein per ounce and are rich in healthy monosaturated fat.

 These nuts are amongst the more expensive varieties.
-This is due to macadamia trees only bearing fruit after seven years, and that harvesting the nuts is done by hand!
+Why?
+Macadamia trees only bear fruit after seven years.
+Plus harvesting the nuts is done by hand!

 Walnuts are incredibly healthy as they contain high concentrations of alpha-linolenic acid (ALA)—an omega-3 fatty acid that reduces the risk of heart disease.
 They are also an excellent source of plant protein, containing 4g of protein per ounce.